Mithilyaganti/Gesture-control/README.md

 1. switch tabs in any browser
 2. open a new tab with up and down of little finger
 3. increase and decrease of volume

+This product uses libraries such as:
+1.pyautogui
+2. mediapipe
+3. open cv